 This salsa is delicious and light.
 Great with tortilla chips or plantain chips or serve with fish tacos for a sweeter topping.
 I like a little of this salsa with a grilled chicken breast and some veggies for a healthy dinner.
 How would you serve it?

 If you think peeling a fruit or vegetable without washing is a safe way to remove any dirt or other organic material from your food, think again.
 Anything you peel without cutting into it, such as a banana should be fine.
 A watermelon, however, is another story.
 Anything (including manure) that may have been in or on the ground where that melon was grown may be lingering on the outside.
 When you slice into the melon with your knife, if you haven’t washed the rind first, you are introducing all of the germs or organisms on the outside, into the fruit you will be eating.

 This also applies to things you peel like carrots or potatoes.
 Taking the skins off doesn’t clean the dirt away, and any dirt on your peeler, just gets onto the part you will eat.
 Using a brush to scrub the outside before peeling cleans away the visible dirt.
 A fruit and veggie wash is good to get your food even cleaner before eating, especially if the food is not going to be cooked before consuming.

 For melons, I wash the surface with dish soap and rinse with hot water before allowing the melon to soak (submerged) in a clean sink filled with water and a drop or two of bleach.
-Soak for 30 to 60 minutes, then rinse well and slice.
+Soak for 30 to 60 minutes, making sure to cover all surfaces, then rinse well and slice.

 Day 7 Exercise: Traveling Punches